gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 Multiple plugin and module repositories can be declared.

-## Story: Resolve local script plugins

-Add a resolver that uses some convention to map plugin id to a build script.

-    plugins {
-        // Looks for a script in $rootDir/gradle/plugins/groovy-project.gradle apply plugin: 'groovy-project'
-    }

 ## Story: Daemon reuses plugin implementation across builds

 Cache the implementation ClassLoader across builds.
 More details in the [performance spec](performance.md).